Localisations and completions of nilpotent $G$-spaces: Nilpotent -spaces

-We now discuss the relationship between nilpotent G-spaces and towers of principal fibrations.
-First, we will define what it means for a system of $\pi$-groups to be $\mathcal{B}$-nilpotent, where $\mathcal{B}$ is a class of coefficient systems.
-Then we will define the analogue of Postnikov towers in the equivariant setting, and we will show that a space, X, is equivalent to a Postnikov $\mathcal{B}$-tower iff its homotopy groups are $\mathcal{B}$-nilpotent systems of $\pi$-groups, where $\pi = \underline{\pi}_1(X)$.
-Finally, we will show that $\mathbf{T}$-local nilpotent $G$-spaces are equivalent to Postnikov $\mathcal{B}_{\mathbf{T}}$-towers, where $\mathcal{B}_{\mathbf{T}}$ is the class of $\mathbf{T}$-local coefficient systems.
+We now discuss the relationship between $\mathbf{T}$-localisations of nilpotent $G$-spaces and towers of principal fibrations.
+The arguments of this section are similar to those of \cite{M82}, except that we derive the results appropriate to non-constant localisation systems, and make a distinction between nilpotent $G$-spaces and bounded nilpotent $G$-spaces, and the types of Postnikov tower they are equivalent to.
+First, we will define what it means for a $\underline{\pi}$-group to be $\mathcal{B}$-nilpotent, where $\mathcal{B}$ is a class of coefficient systems.
+Then we will define the analogue of Postnikov towers in the equivariant setting, and we will show that a $G$-space, X, is equivalent to a \textit{weak} Postnikov $\mathcal{B}$-tower iff its homotopy groups are $\mathcal{B}$-nilpotent $\underline{\pi}$-groups, where $\underline{\pi} = \underline{\pi}_1(X)$.
+Finally, we will show that $\mathbf{T}$-local nilpotent $G$-spaces are equivalent to weak Postnikov $\mathcal{B}_{\mathbf{T}}$-towers, where $\mathcal{B}_{\mathbf{T}}$ is the class of $\mathbf{T}$-local coefficient systems.

 \begin{Definition} Let $\mathcal{B}$ be a class of coefficient systems of abelian groups.
 Let $\underline{\pi}$ be a coefficient system of groups and let $\mathbf{G}$ be a coefficient system of groups admitting an action of $\underline{\pi}$ by automorphisms.
 We say that $\mathbf{G}$ is a $\mathcal{B}$-nilpotent $\underline{\pi}$-group if there is a descending sequence of normal $\underline{\pi}$-subgroups: